 31. Mostar, Bosnia-Herzegovina

 Located in the southern part of Bosnia-Herzegovina, Mostar is mostly known for its iconic Stari Most, or otherwise known as Old Bridge.
-The bridge is not only beautiful to look at but if you’re up for an adrenaline rush, you can also jump off from the 24-metres (almost 80 ft) tall bridge.
+The bridge is not only beautiful to look at but if you’re up for an adrenaline rush, you can also jump off from the 24-meters (almost 80 ft) tall bridge.

-As Mostar can easily be visited in one day, many tourist are only going there as a day trip from Dubrovnik or Split.
-However, it’s worth spending at least one night in the city to experience it’s charming vibes and soak in the beautiful views.
+As Mostar can easily be visited in one day, many tourists are only going there as a day trip from Dubrovnik or Split.
+However, it’s worth spending at least one night in the city to experience its charming vibes and soak in the beautiful views.
 Mostar can be extremely crowded during the day (especially in the summer months) but if you are staying the night you can explore the city the next morning in a much calmer way.

-Some of the best things to do in Mostar includes visiting the Old Bridge Museum, shopping in the Old Bazaar and climbing up to the top of Koski Mehmed Pasha Mosque which offers an amazing panoramic view.
+Some of the best things to do in Mostar include visiting the Old Bridge Museum, shopping in the Old Bazaar, and climbing up to the top of Koski Mehmed Pasha Mosque which offers an amazing panoramic view.
 Mostar also boosts many amazing restaurants – many with an amazing view of the Old Bridge – where you can try some of the best dishes from the Balkans such as cevapi or burek.

 32. Dubrovnik, Croatia

 Lying on the shores of the Adriatic Sea, Dubrovnik is definitely one of the best dream destinations in Europe.
-Often referred as the Pearl of the Adriatic, this charming city has recently become quite famous among visitors as it was the main filming location for King’s Landing in Game of Thrones.
+Often referred to as the Pearl of the Adriatic, this charming city has recently become quite famous among visitors as it was the main filming location for King’s Landing in Game of Thrones.
 Even if you haven’t seen a single episode, you need to put this city on your travel bucket list right away!